 Probely helps you deploy safer web applications and APIs and run continuous, automated security tests.
-Testing is accompanied by vulnerability scanning reports, which showcases your security to auditors, helps you mitigate vulnerabilities and encourages an ongoing security dialog in your company.
+Testing is accompanied by vulnerability scanning reports, which showcase your security to auditors, help you mitigate vulnerabilities, and encourage an ongoing security dialog in your company.

 GDPR Requirements Checklist

 Here are the GDPR Articles related to Vulnerability Assessment, that Probely can help you with: